AEW Women's World Tag Team Championship: History

 On June 18, 2019, six months after the American professional wrestling promotion All Elite Wrestling (AEW) was founded, AEW President and Chief Executive Officer Tony Khan announced plans for both a singles and tag team championship for the women's division.
-While two singles titles—the AEW Women's World Championship in 2019 and the AEW TBS Championship in 2021—were subsequently created, the women's tag team championship was not officially introduced until 2025.
+While two singles titles were subsequently created—the AEW Women's World Championship in 2019 and the AEW TBS Championship in 2021—the tag team championship was not officially introduced until 2025.
 During the post-event media scrum for All In: Texas on July 12, 2025, Khan stated that he had intended to introduce the championship earlier but was delayed due to injuries within the women's roster.
 He further explained that he wanted to ensure greater stability within the division before launching a tag team title.

-On the September 24, 2025, episode of Dynamite, Khan officially announced the AEW Women's World Tag Team Championship, along with plans to hold a tournament later in the year to crown the inaugural champions.
-The tournament bracket was revealed on the October 22 episode of Dynamite, featuring an eight-team single-elimination format that began on October 29.
+On the September 24, 2025, episode of Dynamite, Khan officially announced the AEW Women's World Tag Team Championship and that the inaugural champions would be determined via a tournament.
+The tournament bracket was revealed on the October 22 episode, featuring an eight-team single-elimination format that began on October 29.
+The tournament final took place at Dynamite: Winter Is Coming on December 10 where The Babes of Wrath (Harley Cameron and Willow Nightingale) defeated Timeless Love Bombs ("Timeless" Toni Storm and Mina Shirakawa) to become the inaugural champions.